 - Your CV

-- Valid Right to Work document, tax coding and social insurance card (see below for further info)
+- Valid Housing Certificate/Permit, tax coding and social insurance card (see below for further info)

 - Bank details